New York City’s Scrap Metal Drive

 Each group of salvage collectors was equipped with a pair of wooden scales on a dolly or wooden platform with wheels, which could weigh pieces of scrap of up to 200 pounds.
 And on that day the collectors, who were said to have swarmed over the area like locusts, would have plenty of scrap to weigh.
 The sidewalks were covered with old boilers, bed springs, radios, curtain rods, stoves and countess other kinds of scrap.
 So much scrap was put out that, as the New York Daily News put it, you could not have gotten any more if the entire four block area had been lifted up and shaken upside down.

 According to the Manhattan 1930 Land Book, the building at 1327 Lexington Avenue was called the Rhinelander and is still there today (pictured below on the left).
-A bicycle shop occupies the spot where Bundles was headquartered.
+A flower shop (which replaced a bicycle shop) occupies the spot where Bundles was headquartered.
 And the quant four-story walk up on 88th Street that was next to the Rhinelander is still there today (pictured below on the right).

 The test drive was a huge success because schools and businesses, not just individual residences, contributed.
 For example, The Dalton School, at 114 E. 89th Street, coughed up a whopping 2,800 pounds of metal pots.
 Then there was Louis Pappas, who ran a restaurant at 1291 Lexington (between 86th and 87th Streets).
 He contributed 1,419 pounds of scrap, including four big coffee urns which, as the Daily News noted, from then on would be making bitter tea for the Japs.
 And Lim Chun, a Chinese laundry owner at 1303 Lexington Ave. (between 87th and 88th Streets), handed over four flatirons weighing eighty pounds apiece with the terse mandate, “Kindly drop on Japs.”
 The Dalton School is still there, as is 1291 Lexington, albeit it is an eyeglasses store today.
 However, 1303 Lexington has since been razed to make way for a white-bricked post-war coop.
 Below is The Dalton School, 1291 Lexington and (approximately what was) 1303 Lexington as they appear today.